 - Get girls involved with sports or other physical activities.
 Regular physical exercise, when it's something she enjoys, can enhance girls' mental health, reduce symptoms of stress and depression, and help girls feel strong and competent.

 - Help girls avoid becoming obsessed with how they look.
 Counteract advertisers who take advantage of preteen and teenage girls by making them feel they need certain products to feel "cool."
-To highlight the effect that ads can have on people, discuss the following questions (adapted from the Media Awareness Network) with your children, girls and boys:
+To highlight the effect that ads can have on people, discuss the following questions (adapted from Media Smarts) with your children, girls and boys:

 - Do you ever feel bad about yourself for not owning something?